MerthinTechnologies/push-ced-artifact-action/README.md

 ### `path`

-Path to the CloudEdgeDistribution project, default is current folder.
+Path to the CloudEdgeDistribution project.
+If not specified it'll try to resolve it from environment variable `CED_PROJECT_PATH`, it'll use current folder otherwise.

 ## Example usage